Strike timetables to vary from city to city.

 The industrial dispute, called by the USB trade union representing public transport workers, will affect local bus, subway and tram services, with strike timetables varying from city to city.

-Rome public transport services are set to be guaranteed from the start of service until 08.30 and from 17.00 to 20.00, according to news reports.
+Rome public transport services are set to be guaranteed from the start of service until 08.30 and from 17.00 to 20.00, according to the ATAC website.

-Milan public transport provider ATM has yet to confirm the strike times however services are usually guaranteed from up until 08.45 and from 15.00 to 18.00.
-For updates check the ATM website.
+Milan public transport provider ATM says it will guarantee services up until 08.45 and from 15.00 to 18.00.

 USB says the strike is to highlight issues including the government's budget plans, the renewal of national contracts and the reduction of working hours.